nandajavarma/nandajavarma.github.io/_posts/2015-09-02-rise-above-the-storm-you-will-find-the-sunshine.md

 I guess, I am in for a fun ride this time!
 Adieu! :-)
 <br/><br/>
 I used to blog **<a href="http://nandajavarma.wordpress.com">here</a>** before.
-If anyone wants to checkout any of my older posts head over there.
-I have no plans of exporting them here.
+If anyone wants to checkout any of my older posts head over there or check them out in the <a href="http://gemiam.in/posts/">All Posts</a>
+section.